-The newer a vehicle is,the more stuff the computer(s) control.
+The newer a vehicle is,the more things the computer(s) control.
 The newest vehicles have the computer shifting the automatic transmission or transaxle as well as computer controlled spark and fuel mix.
 On some vehicles the throttle is controlled by a servo motor driven by the computer.
 With this "drive by wire" throttle system there is no direct link from the pedal to the throttle!
 Many vehicles also have a climate control computer which controls the A/C and heat.
 Luxury cars often have vehicle anti-theft controlled by computer: some even will adjust the seat and steering wheel to suit different drivers when they enter the car!!!

 A newer car computer is much more sophisticated, and just because a "CHECK ENGINE" light comes on doesn't really mean the computer is totally in a "limp home mode".
 Depending on what sensor reading is out of specs the computer may still be doing a pretty good job of controlling the engine.
 For example, some cars can have the "CHECK ENGINE" light come on if you don't tighten your gas cap tight enough after filling up!